fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

-The ‘Added README’ commit is the one directly before the conflicting interactive mode.
-We will reset the main branch to ‘Added README’ commit.
+The 'Added README' commit is the one directly before the conflicting interactive mode.
+We will reset the main branch to 'Added README' commit.

 ```shell
 git reset --hard <hash>